robokrunch/awesome-jev/README.md

 - [dev.to: "Fast Decisions in Agent Workflows: Laya vs TypeSafe Jev" (2026-09-22)](http://dev.to/x_z_e87b809fe996bc463fe4a/fast-decisions-in-agent-workflows-laya-vs-typesafe-jev-3ago) — Independent JevLab write-up comparing open-source Laya to hosted Jev: Laya ~7.8× faster locally (32.8ms vs Jev's published 236–276ms) with tighter calibration after a temperature refit (ECE 0.081 vs 0.246).
 Honest about the setup: these are vendor/third-party tables, not a controlled A/B — "accuracy without thresholding is an illusion"; the shipping question is confidence thresholds and fail-closed handoffs.
 - [Doco: "An AI That Doesn't Write a Single Word—How Is It 193x Faster and 444x Cheaper" (2026-09-20)](https://doco.page/s/CtgDAZsecX1tr3y8XMA7pNnpDedJCPzs) — 12,000-word independent deep dive: reconstructs the four workflow evals from TypeSafe's own data (Jev 67.8% avg vs frontier 68–74%), quotes 36Kr/Tencent's verdict that the real comparison should also include Flash models + constrained decoding and traditional classifiers ("no such test exists yet"), and reports two third-party tests not covered elsewhere — @DanRWilloughby's Sniff-Test linter table (Jev 78.8% / 182ms / $0.013 per 1K vs Haiku 82.5% / 1,971ms / $0.43) and a 24-Norwegian-hearing-document test (Jev $0.22/K docs, median 0.32s, stricter question wording worsened ECE 0.040 → 0.116).
 Also covers the founder-narrative correction (PC Watch/Community Note on the "co-invented ChatGPT" claim).

+- [Apex36: "What Is TypeSafe Jev?
+The ChatGPT Co-Creator's Silent AI"](https://www.apex36tech.com/blog/what-is-typesafe-jev-the-chatgpt-co-creators-silent-ai) — Honest architecture + economics audit: quotes DataCamp's structured-output error rates (Jev 0% vs Terra 0.58%, Opus 5 5.73%, Haiku 4.5 45.5%); notes LangChain ships a `langchain-typesafe` package with a `TypeSafeClassifier` wrapper; frames the play as a "judge" layer 76× cheaper than the model it replaces — and warns that calibration is pinned to a floating `jev-latest` alias.
+- [Python Libraries (Substack): "Browser-Use Puts the Jev Model into a Browser Agent!"](https://pythonlibraries.substack.com/p/browser-use-puts-the-jev-model-into) — Walkthrough of the [jev-ultrafast](#projects--code) 7.1s Zurich→London demo: browser protocol calls dropped from 1,092 to 101; Jev picks the operation + element, a small LLM writes text only for `TYPE_TEXT` (author's reconstruction, not a lab benchmark).

 ## Papers

 None.
-TypeSafe has not published a formal paper on Jev or RLCD as of 2026-09-22.
+TypeSafe has not published a formal paper on Jev or RLCD as of 2026-09-23.
 This section will not be padded with loosely-related arXiv links — when the paper drops, it goes here.

 ## Community